-The best way to get around Thailand cheaply is to travel on Thailand’s inexpensive public transport services such as bus – train – ferry – mini van, and utilize local transport such as songthaews and tuk tuks.
-It’s possible to explore virtually every corner of Thailand using cheap transport, so if you’re a backpacker or just a traveler or tourist travelling around Thailand on a tight budget it is actually a very easy way to see and do Thailand on the cheap.
+The best way to get around Thailand cheaply is to travel on Thailand’s inexpensive public transport services such as buses, trains, ferries, and minivans, and utilize local transport such as Songthaews and tuk-tuks.
+It’s possible to explore virtually every corner of Thailand using cheap transport, so if you’re a backpacker or just a traveler or tourist traveling around Thailand on a tight budget it is actually a very easy way to see and do Thailand on the cheap.

-It’s easy enough to say “getting around Thailand is cheap” and “it’s easy to get around Thailand” but if it’s your first time in Thailand it’s obviously not that easy, and you are bound to have many questions about getting around Thailand.
-You need answers to the obvious questions like what time do the buses run – where’s the bus terminal – which bus to take – how to book tickets for the Bangkok to Chiang Mai overnight train – or how to plan a route from A to B in Thailand.
+It’s easy enough to say getting around Thailand is cheap and that it’s easy to get around Thailand, but if it’s your first time in Thailand it’s obviously not that easy, and you are bound to have many questions about getting around Thailand.
+You need answers to the obvious questions like what time the buses run, where’s the bus terminal, which bus to take, how to book tickets for popular journeys like the Bangkok to Chiang Mai overnight train, and how to plan a route from A to B in Thailand.

 How you can make it easy to get around Thailand

 Don’t worry, I’ve had to deal with the problems of traveling around Thailand as a foreigner myself.
 The answer to the problem is simple.
 Use an online travel booking agent which speaks your language.

 Let’s say you want to travel from Bangkok to Phuket cheaply by bus, you enter your travel dates – search – and the results return several options including a direct bus from Bangkok to Phuket for 600+ baht.
 When you book your ticket you receive clear instructions about the bus terminal location and how to get there, and what to do with your booking voucher when you arrive at the terminal.